 10. The DASH dietary pattern is beneficial for a wide range of subgroups, including women and men; African American and non–African American adults; older and younger adults; and hypertensive and nonhypertensive in lowering blood pressure.
 A similar pattern is observed for LDL-C lowering for African American and non–African American adults, and hypertensive and nonhypertensive adults.

-Keywords: Life Style, Exercise, Physical Fitness, Beverages, Risk Factors, Blood Pressure, Poultry, Cholesterol, Carbohydrates, Fruit, Plant Oils, Vegetables, Sweetening Agents, Motor Activity, Cardiovascular Diseases, Cholesterol, HDL, Hypertension, United States Department of Agriculture, Cholesterol, LDL, Lipids, Lipoproteins, LDL, Diet, Sodium-Restricted, Potassium, Sodium, Dietary, Dairy Products, Cereals, Nuts, Food Preferences, Nutrition Therapy, Energy Intake, Diet, Lipoproteins, HDL, Diabetes Mellitus
+Keywords: Life Style, Exercise, Physical Fitness, Beverages, Risk Factors, Blood Pressure, Poultry, Cholesterol, Carbohydrates, Fruit, Plant Oils, Vegetables, Sweetening Agents, Motor Activity, Cardiovascular Diseases, Cholesterol, HDL, Hypertension, United States Department of Agriculture, Cholesterol, LDL, Lipids, Lipoproteins, LDL, Diet, Sodium-Restricted, Potassium, Sodium, Dietary, Dairy Products, Edible Grain, Nuts, Food Preferences, Nutrition Therapy, Energy Intake, Diet, Lipoproteins, HDL, Diabetes Mellitus